-Amazon S3 storage is one of the best solutions for business that offers unlimited storage space for only $0.03 per GB.
+Amazon Aws storage is one of the best solutions for business that offers unlimited storage space for only $0.03 per GB.
 However, backup for Amazon S3 requires some special knowledge and it’s better to install additional software to make transferring your site to cloud easier.
-You may try CloudBerry Backup Server Edition that will make backup to Amazon S3 a snap.

 Dropbox is a good service for personal and commercial use.
 It secures your files and gives you access to your storage from any place and device.
 You may try Dropbox for free for 14 days or purchase a full account for as low as $15 per month.

-Free solution for a personal use, but requires monthly payment for business accounts.
-ZipCloud automatically synchronizes with your computer and gives you access to your data from any device, including mobile ones.
+Free solution for personal use, but requires a monthly payment for business accounts.
+One Drive by Microsoft automatically synchronizes with your computer and gives you access to your data from any device, including mobile ones.

 If you’re looking for a more secure solution it will be perfect to use external plugins, services and software.
 One of the advantages of these solutions is that you don’t have to manually control and manage the entire process.
 You should only set up a schedule and specify data you wish to backup regularly.

-The main cons of automated backup services are that most of good ones cost a lot of money.
-Low cost solutions often don’t offer you the entire spectrum of backup services.
+The main cons of automated backup services are that most of the good ones cost a lot of money.
+Low-cost solutions often don’t offer you the entire spectrum of backup services.
 Thus, most online services copy only your PHP and SQL database while you have to copy content manually.
 Another drawback of online backup services is their potential security risks from hackers.

 In any case, it is you who decide what kind of backup services to use.
 Here are a few online services that may help you to render automatic backup of your precious website.

-CodeGuard provides you with a perfect solution for backing up your SFTP/FTP/MySQL database.
-It offers you a few pricing plans starting from $5 a month; you may choose one after a free trial.
-CodeGuard allows you monitoring your website and restore it from any moment you need.
+Acronis provides you with a perfect solution for backing up your SFTP/FTP/MySQL database.
+It offers you a few trial and premium solution starting from $50 a year; you may choose one to extend your free version.
+Acronis allows you monitoring your website and restore it from any moment you need.

-This service offers a free online backup on one of your websites.
-For as low as $5 you can get additional services like antivirus scanning and encrypted backup protocol.
+Namecheap offers a free online backup trial on one of your websites.
+For as low as $2.24 you can get a full plan with additional services like antivirus scanning and encrypted backup protocol.

 Backup Machine offers flexible pricing plans for the backup.
-Free plan allows you to backup your website every month but it’s storage space is limited to only 200MB.
-For $4,99 per month you get 50GB storage and a weekly backup plan, while for $9,99 per month you get daily backups and 600GB of storage space.
+The free plan allows you to backup your website every month but its storage space is limited to only 200MB.
+For $4,99 per month, you get 50GB storage and a weekly backup plan, while for $9,99 per month you get daily backups and 600GB of storage space.

 Whatever method – manual or automatic – you chose and whatever service you use, remember that only regular backup will keep your website safe from any mishaps.